 The Local Government Act 2009 provides the power for local governments to make and enforce local laws that are necessary or convenient for the good rule and government of their local government area.

-Visit the Queensland Government Department of Infrastructure, Local Government and Planning for more information about local government local laws.
+Visit the Queensland Government Department of Local Government, Racing and Multicultural Affairs for more information about local government local laws.